Lifelong Learning Entitlement

 Living costs

-We also offer extra support if you have children or an adult who depends on you financially, or you have a disability, long-term health condition, mental-health condition or a specific learning difficulty.
+We may also offer extra support if you have children or an adult who depends on you financially, or you have a disability, long-term health condition, mental-health condition or a specific learning difficulty.
 Our extra support includes:

 - Disabled Students’ Allowance